This blog will explore if blockchain can revolutionize gaming by addressing challenges or if is it just hype.

 No organization understands this better than Netflix, the video-streaming giant.
-Last year, Netflix told investors in a letter to shareholders that it was not looking over its shoulder at the rivalry emerging from other streaming platforms such as Hulu or HBO Max.
-Netflix said that coping with Fortnite, a combat game that now draws 200 million players’ interest, is much more interested.
+Last year, Netflix intimated to investors that it has no plans of looking over its shoulder at the rivalry emerging from other streaming platforms such as Hulu or HBO Max.
+Netflix said that coping with Fortnite, a combat game that now draws the interest of more than 200 million players, is more interesting.

-Not only is Netflix a little worried about the soaring popularity of Fortnite and its parent company Epic Games; it has also put some entertainment companies on alert.
+Not only is Netflix a little worried about the soaring popularity of Fortnite and its parent company Epic Games, but it has also put some gaming and entertainment companies on alert.

-It might understand why Ubisoft, the business that launched Assassin's Creed, a game series estimated at more than $300 million, recently revealed in its incubator program that it is now employing blockchain entrepreneurs.
+We can understand why Ubisoft, the business that launched Assassin's Creed, a game series estimated at more than $300 million, recently revealed in its incubator program that it is planning to employ blockchain entrepreneurs.

-Why does a gaming corporation want to evolve into a blockchain app development?
-“We see a young ecosystem flourishing in several different ways, according to Ubisoft, pursuing new avenues to imagine gaming partnerships, and between them, ownership and transfers of virtual objects, transaction security, and all that a cryptocurrency may enable.”
+But, why does a gaming corporation want to get involved in blockchain app development?
+The company sees a young ecosystem flourishing in several different ways, enabling new avenues to imagine gaming partnerships, including ownership and transfers of virtual objects, transaction security, and other opportunities that a cryptocurrency may provide.

-The information usually involves account information and server history, which tracks and preserves all player-collected activities and in-game properties (such as collectibles, objects, and virtual money).
+Today, centralized business models share a majority of video gamers.
+It means that all game-related information remains stored on a server entirely managed by game managers.
+It usually involves account information and server history, used to track and preserve all player-collected activities and in-game properties (such as collectibles, objects, and virtual money).

-As a single entity manages the inventory, players don’t have actual ownership of their accounts and products.
-There are also certain weaknesses and bugs on centralized servers, which may include:
+As a single entity manages the inventory, players hardly get actual ownership of their accounts and products.
+There are also weaknesses and bugs on centralized servers, which may include:

-In other words, the control is in the hands of the corporations participating in gaming.
-Although, thankfully, many of these challenges can be removed or mitigated by blockchain technologies.
+In other words, the control is in the hands of the corporations controlling the gaming industry.
+However, thankfully, blockchain technology-based solutions can address these challenges efficiently.

 Suppose, in a single game, you've wasted a lot of time and money getting a sword.
 You've finished a game, and you want to move on to the next one.
 In the current game, you will not use this weapon, since it does not belong to you (even though you invested time and money purchasing it).
 In another game, you can't trade that for anything else, too.